 Additionally, you can activate tracing for API Gateway requests in the AWS Management Console by selecting Enable tracing for the deployed API Gateway stages for both the Workflow API and the Data plane API.
-For details, refer to Amazon API Gateway active tracing support for AWS X- Ray in the AWS X-Ray Developer Guide.
+For details, refer to Amazon API Gateway active tracing support for AWS X-Ray Developer Guide.